eigenbooks/bayes-missing-manual/book/appendix-theory.md

 ```
 ``````

 Formally a set of propositions (or possible outcomes to an event) can be explicitly listed as $X = \{X_1,X_2,...,X_n\}$.
 The relative odds of those propositions occurring are then $x = \{x_1,x_2,...,x_n\}$.
 Odds are ratios, so scaling a set of odds does not change its meaning.
-For example if $\beta$ is a constant then for all $n$, $y_n = \beta x_n$, then $x$ and $y$ would be equivalent sets of odds.
+For example if $\beta$ is a constant then for all $n$, such that $y_n = \beta x_n$, then $x$ and $y$ would be equivalent sets of odds.
 Let the odds function, $O()$, map a set of propositions into a set of odds: $O(X) = x$.
 Because odds can be scaled without changing their meaning, we can only go so far as to say that odds are proportional to their respective probability:

 $$O(X) \propto p(X)$$

 For example if the probability of Mr. Green, Col. Mustard, and Ms. Scarlet being the murder is $X = \{0.1,0.3,0.5\}$ respectively, then we can calculate the relative odds.
 Note that the probability does not sum to one in this example.
 This implies that we do not have an exhaustive set of propositions.
 Based on the given probabilities the relative odds of each suspect being the murderer are $ x_n = \{0.1,0.3,0.5\}$ which can be scaled to the friendlier form of $\{1,3,5\}$.
 If we were not being formal we could also write this with colon notation as $1:3:5$.
 Because odds can be scaled we could have also started with probabilities of $\{0.05,0.15,0.25\}$.
 This second variation is quite a different situations.
-The total probability that one of suspects is the murderer is only 0.45.
+The total probability that one of the suspects is the murderer is only 0.45.
 There is a lot of probability reserved for other, yet to be named, suspects.
-Still the odds are the same in both cases.
+Somewhat misleadingly the odds are the same in both cases.

 ```{warning}
 Unless you have a [mutually exclusive and exhaustive](exclusive-and-exhaustive) set of propositions, you can not calculate probabilities from the relative odds.